lona-web-org/lona/doc/content/faq.rst

 developers are sometimes busy for days.
 Thats slows down development and that's expensive.

-With Lona, and the Lona widgets i created for the accounting system, i can give them a very simple, abstract and pythonic API for common tasks like "show an table and then update it", "show a progressbar with an abort button" or "show a popup with 3 buttons".
+With Lona, and the Lona components i created for the accounting system, i can give them a very simple, abstract and pythonic API for common tasks like "show an table and then update it", "show a progressbar with an abort button" or "show a popup with 3 buttons".
 The code is more readable for everyone involved, and the application developers can solve most of their